matrix-org/trafficlight-adapter-element-call/README.md

 This is useful if you're testing changes to the adapter and want to see/interact with the browser as it happens.

-You can start using `yarn run test:trafficlight`.
+You can start using `yarn run test:trafficlight`

-However: note that this may not work for testing the camera management as the default camera found might not be found - a bit of surgery to your devices might be in order to prevent it loading the wrong ones.
-Or just accept the video images will be wrong (which is generally OK if you're just using the test adapter manager above.
+However: note that this may not work for testing the camera management as running outside of docker means your laptops' camera etc will be available to the test.
+A bit of surgery to your video devices might be in order to prevent it loading the wrong ones.
+Or just accept the video images will be wrong (which is generally OK if you're just using this to test changes to the adapter, via the video manager.
+Make sure to smile during the screenshots!